Last modified: Jul 29, 2025

 ParameterDescription

 nameOptional.
-Text resource defining the name of the process task.
+Text resource that specifies the name of the task.

-taskIdWhich process task.
-Required if type is not set.
+taskIdWhich task it concerns.
+Mandatory if type is not set.

-All known pages in the current process task will count towards the total number of pages shown in the progress indicator.
-If you have set up tracks or many dynamically hidden pages, this number may fluctuate and appear confusing to the user.
-Make sure the progress indicator is intuitive and provides value to the user before enabling it.
+Tasks in the process count towards the total number of pages in the progress indicator.
+If you have set up track selection or dynamically hidden pages, the number of pages can vary greatly and seem confusing to the user.

 {